-Yes, it was mentioned above as a newbie for 2020- but what exactly is dark mode?
+Yes, it was mentioned above as a newbie for 2020- but what exactly is the dark mode?

 A lot of apps now have a ‘Dark mode’ option and it seems like a lot of users opt for this style.
 It's easy to see why, with numerous benefits from hugely saving on battery life to helping stop dry, painful eyes from looking at a bright screen all day.
 Of course, It wasn’t going to take long for designers to notice, so it’s no surprise this has become a website trend for 2020.

-Check out some of fulfilmentcrowd's favourite examples below:
+Check out some of fulfilmentcrowd's favorite examples below:

 Metal & Gas take advantage of their dramatic dark photography combined with bold text that really pops of the page showing why their custom-made cars are the best.

 Whilst our very own client Bear Grylls uses a vibrant orange for their call to actions and sale promotions, bursting them off the screen along with the dark background complementing their product photography.
 Check out the video below.